cloudmesh-community/book/chapters/cloud/datacenter.md

 years and is now at version 7.0 released in 2019.
 If you identify a newer version, please let us know.

-Observations for 2019:  It is worth while to study this image in detail and identify some of the data that you can relate to of service you use.
+Observations for 2019:  It is worthwhile to study this image in detail and identify some of the data that you can relate to of the service you use.
 It is also a possible indication to study other services that are mentioned.
-For the data for 2019 we observe that a staggering ~4.5Mil google searches are executed every minute which is slightly lower than the number of videos watched on youtube.
-18Mil text messages are send every minute.
-Naturally the numbers are averages over time.
+For the data for 2019 we observe that a staggering ~4.5Mil google searches are executed every minute, which is slightly lower than the number of videos watched on youtube.
+18Mil text messages are sent every minute.
+Naturally, the numbers are averages over time.

 ![Data Never Sleeps  [@www-image-data-never-sleeps-7]](images/data-never-sleeps-7.jpg){#fig:data-never-sleeps-7}

-In contrast in 2017 we observed: A 3.8Mil google searches are executed every minute.
-Surprisingly the weather channel receives over 18Mil forecast requests which is even higher than the 12Mil text messages send every minute.
-Youtube certainly serving a significant number of users by 4.3Mil videos watched every minute.
+In contrast, in 2017, we observed: A 3.8Mil google searches are executed every minute.
+Surprisingly the weather channel receives over 18Mil forecast requests, which is even higher than the 12Mil text messages send every minute.
+Youtube indeed is serving a significant number of users by 4.3Mil videos watched every minute.

 ![Data Never Sleeps  [@www-image-data-never-sleeps-6]](images/data-never-sleeps-6.png){#fig:data-never-sleeps}